 Depending on how dense your beard is, you should be able to get a week out of the battery.
 It also charges up in just an hour.
 However, the heads simply don’t last as long as they should.
 They’re advertised as good for a year, but a lot of people see a noticeable drop in shaving quality right around five months.
 Again, your beard density will affect this issue.

 Philips gives American buyers a two-year warranty on this razor.

-Braun has been trying to grab top spot in the electric razor market for a while now, and their 7 Series is a great combination of convenient, close shave and reasonable price.
+Braun has been trying to grab the top spot in the electric razor market for a while now, and their 7 Series is a great combination of convenience, close shave and reasonable price.